zakraicik/LaunchPad/README.md

 - **PlatformAdmin**: Manages administrative access across the platform
 - **PlatformAdminAccessControl**: Abstract contract that provides admin-only functions
+- **PausableControl**: Enables emergency pause functionality for critical operations

 ## Contract Interactions

 1. Campaign creators deploy a new campaign through the CampaignContractFactory
+2. The factory authorizes the campaign with CampaignEventCollector for event tracking
-2. Contributors send supported tokens to the campaign
+3. Contributors send supported tokens to the campaign
-3. Funds are automatically deposited into Aave through the DefiIntegrationManager
+4. Funds are automatically deposited into Aave through the DefiIntegrationManager
-4. Campaign status is updated when goal is reached or deadline passes
+5. Campaign status is updated when goal is reached or deadline passes
+6. All important state changes emit events through the CampaignEventCollector
-5. After the campaign ends:
+7. After the campaign ends:
    - If successful (goal reached): Campaign creator can claim funds
    - If unsuccessful: Contributors can request refunds
-6. Platform takes a configurable percentage fee from all funds processed
+8. Platform takes a configurable percentage fee from all funds processed

 ## Technical Details